Wutras/rdf-graph-visualizer/docs/demo.md

 To illustrate how that can be accomplished using this tool, I will explain the steps required to visualize all "Question" triples related to qanary

-1. Enter your SPARQL endpoint ([http://demos.swe.htwk-leipzig.de/](http://demos.swe.htwk-leipzig.de/)), database (qanary), credentials (omitted in this image) and graph URI (urn:graph:f95bb21a-1b43-4de6-9260-5424e4a80ec6) into the settings.
+1. Enter your SPARQL endpoint ([http://demos.swe.htwk-leipzig.de/](http://demos.swe.htwk-leipzig.de/)), database (qanary), credentials (username: demo password: rdfDemo) and graph URI (urn:graph:f95bb21a-1b43-4de6-9260-5424e4a80ec6) into the settings.

     ![SPARQL endpoint, database and graph URI filled out in the settings menu](application.png)